nerabits/Surge-Manual/policy/group.md

 ## External Group

 Starts from Surge Mac v3.0 and Surge iOS v3.4.
-A policy group may import policies defined in an external file or from an URL.
+A policy group may import policies defined in an external file or from a URL.

 `egroup = select, policy-path=proxies.txt`